laxminagln/Automatic-Robotic-Arm/README.md

 The automated feature is brought into play with the help of obstacle sensing mechanism.
 Ultrasonic sensors are used to detect obstacles.
 When the obstacle comes within the prescribed radius, it gets sensed with the help of the ultrasonic sensor and that object is picked by the arm.

+For the updated version of this project using Inverse Kinematics and OpenCV, Please contact me : laxminagln@gmail.com